Individuals served in FY17: 1,805

 International volunteer builds

-Habitat for Humanity Singapore piloted the Project HomeWorks program in order to improve the living conditions of elderly people residing in one-room flats across the island.
+The Project HomeWorks program was launched in 2006 in order to improve the living conditions of elderly people residing in one-room flats across the island.
 Volunteers dedicate their weekends to cleaning, refurbishing and making minor repairs to these homes as well as to befriending the elderly.
 Since 2006, over 1,600 HomeWorks sessions have been conducted.
 The complementary Youth@HomeWorks program provides mentorship to youth volunteers in Project HomeWorks.